Roquan Smith: 2023

 In May 2023, Smith changed his number to '0', becoming the first Raven ever to wear that number.
 On November 12, 2023, Smith was credited with a career-high 21 tackles (14 solo) in a loss to the Cleveland Browns.
 He and Ray Lewis are the only Ravens in franchise history to record at least 20 tackles in a single game.
-Smith also became the first NFL defensive player in 2023 to record 20+ tackles in a single game.
+Smith also became the first NFL defensive player in 2023 to record at least 20 tackles in a single game.
+He finished the 2023 season with 1.5 sacks, 158 total tackles (84 solo), one interception, and eight passes defended.
+Smith was named to his second consecutive Pro Bowl towards the end of the season.
+He earned first team All-Pro honors for the second straight season.
+He was ranked 19th by his fellow players on the NFL Top 100 Players of 2024.

+2024

+Smith was named to his third consecutive Pro Bowl on January 2, 2025.
+In addition, he earned first team All-Pro honors for the third consecutive season.
+He had 1.5 sacks, 154 total tackles (81 solo), one interception, four passes defended, one forced fumble, and one fumble recovery in the 2024 season.
+He was ranked 40th by his fellow players on the NFL Top 100 Players of 2025.

 2025

-In Week 2, Smith recorded 15 tackles, three tackles for a loss, and recovered a fumble and returned it 63 yards for a touchdown in a 41-17 win over the Cleveland Browns, earning AFC Defensive Player of the Week.
+In Week 2, Smith recorded 15 tackles, three tackles for a loss, and recovered a fumble and returned it 63 yards for a touchdown in a 41–17 win over the Cleveland Browns, earning AFC Defensive Player of the Week.
+He recorded 130 total tackles (76 solo), three passes defended, and one fumble return for a touchdown in the 2025 season.

+Smith was selected to his fourth consecutive Pro Bowl in December 2025.